- Adult medical services offered onsite include sick visits, ongoing treatment of chronic conditions, and flu vaccinations

 - Presione aquí para ver la solicitúd 2018 en español

 - Pick up an application at the Free Clinic any time during operating hours.
-Fill out your form and bring it and your supporting documents to the Free Clinic at the new patient screening session on Wednesday mornings at 9:00 am.
-Doors open at 9:00 am and close at 9:05 am.
-Everyone inside at that time will be oriented and screened.
+Fill out your form and bring it and your supporting documents to the Free Clinic during operating hours.
+You will be contacted to schedule an initial screening.